Wine and cheese pairings

 One of the pioneer, aged, semi-firm, sheep milk cheeses in the United States, Vermont Shepherd's cheese deserves a prominent place in any holiday feast.

 Beer recommendations: Doppelbock, Double or Triple Ale, Oatmeal Stout

-One of Vermont's pioneering blue cheeses, made from cow's milk, Green Mountain Blue Cheese's Boucher Blue combines classic flavors and moist textures that appeal to
+One of Vermont's pioneering blue cheeses, made from cow's milk, Green Mountain Blue Cheese's Boucher Blue combines classic flavors and moist textures that appeal to every palate.

 Beer recommendations: Triple Ale, Imperial Stout, Barley Wine